SensiLab/AirWiki/docs/index.md

-# AirWiki
+# AirSticks Hub
-Welcome to the AirWiki.
+Welcome to the AirSticks wiki!
 This site is a knowledge hub for all things AirSticks.

 ## Click an icon to get started...